geerlingguy/ansible-role-composer/README.md

 Set this to `true` to update Composer to the latest release every time the playbook is run.

     composer_home_path: '~/.composer'
+    composer_home_owner: root
+    composer_home_group: root

-The COMPOSER_HOME path; this is the directory where global packages will be installed.
+The `COMPOSER_HOME` path and directory ownership; this is the directory where global packages will be installed.

     composer_global_packages: {}